oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![Fields and Regions, Conditions](images/image017.png)

-12. Now you want to the configure the form to hide Compa-Ratio.
+11. Now you want to the configure the form to hide the **Compa-Ratio** field.

     > (1) Click in the Box in the **Hidden Column** for **Compa-Ratio** row.       <br>